truenas/documentation/content/SCALE/Network/_index.md

 ![InterfacesSCALE](/images/SCALE/InterfacesSCALE.png "Interfaces")

-Users can edit interfaces by clicking on them, delete them by clicking the <i class="material-icons" aria-hidden="true" title="delete">delete</i> icon next to them, or add new ones by clicking **Add**.
+Click on an interface to edit it, click the <i class="material-icons" aria-hidden="true" title="delete">delete</i> icon next to the interface to delete it, or click **Add** to add a new one.

 {{< expand "Why should I use different interface types?" "v" >}}
 {{< include file="/_includes/NetworkInterfaceTypes.md" type="page" >}}